SSH

 root@server2:~#

-On every computer there is a configuration file for the SSH which is usually located in the user's folder.
+In every computer there is a configuration file for SSH which usually resides in the user's folder.

 !cat ~/.ssh/config